 Apex is a volunteer community service organisation that offers active Australians aged 18 to 45 an opportunity to learn more about themselves, gain new skills, make new friends and help those in need.

-The Riverina Classic Catch and Release Fishing Competition is a two day Family Events Weekend.
+The Riverina Classic Catch and Release Fishing Competition has three days of fishing with a two day Family Events Weekend.
 As a charity event proceeds from the 2016 Riverina Classic will be distributed to the Motor Neurone Disease Foundation of New South Wales (MND NSW) which will go towards further research into the disease and the Motor Neurone Griffith & District Support Group which will help to support sufferers locally and in the surrounding area.
 Some funds are used to help re-stock the Murrumbidgee River with native fingerlings securing a healthy and sustainable fishing future.

 The inaugural Darlington Point Riverina Classic was held in early April 2014 which was considered a great success, attracting an estimated 2,000 visitors to our beautiful riverside town and 415 Competitors in the Riverina Classic Fishing Competition. $45,000 in prizes and giveaways were distributed and we proudly donated $15,000 to the Prostate Cancer Foundation of Australia plus 3,000 native fingerlings were released into the Murrumbidgee River.